Skip to navigation Skip to content

 Sibling claim is to be reassessed.

-Re index the job seeker claim.
-See Processing Youth Allowance (YA) (job seeker) claims.
+Re-index the sibling's claim then, see Processing Youth Allowance (YA) (job seeker) claims.

-When a jobseeker online or customer assisted claim is re-indexed, the Online Participation workflow may present as already being completed or required.
-Irrespective of the status of the workflow being completed or required, the workflow must be re-run before the claim determination to re-activate job seeker registration and determine RapidConnect status, if appropriate.
+When a job seeker claim is re-indexed, the Online Participation workflow will display a status of completed or required.
+Regardless of the status, the workflow must be re-run before the claim determination to re-activate job seeker registration and determine RapidConnect status, if appropriate.

 • No, go to Step 9